Moetai Brotherson

+Following the 2023 French Polynesian legislative election, Brotherson was elected President of French Polynesia by the Assembly of French Polynesia.
+He supports French Polynesia peacefully gaining independence from France through a local referendum possibly to be held in the 2030s.
+He is best known for his calm demeanour, representing his party's moderate wing.

 Early life

-A native of Papeete, Brotherson grew up in Punaauia, Tahiti.
+A native of Papeete, partly of Danish origin by his father, Brotherson grew up in Punaauia, Tahiti.
 He has biological and adoptive Tahitian parents.
 His biological parents lived in Huahine.
 Brotherson graduated from the École internationale des sciences du traitement de l'information in 1990 with a master's degree in computer science.
 He then worked in France, Japan, Germany and the United States before returning to Tahiti after the September 11 attacks.
-He had an appointment in the Twin Towers on the day of the attacks.
+He had an appointment with Siemens in the Twin Towers on the day of the attacks.

-In 2007 he published a novel, Le roi absent ("The Absent King").
+In 2007 he published a novel, Le Roi absent ("The Absent King").
 In 2010 he participated in the O Tahiti Nui Freedom expedition, which sailed a single-hulled Polynesian outrigger canoe from Tahiti to Shanghai.